arapulido/katacoda-scenarios/progressive/step3.md

 The ecommerce application is already provisioned for you in the `ns1` namespace.
-You can check the different deployments that are part of the application by running the following command: `kubectl get deployment -n ns1 --selector=app=ecommerce`{{execute}}
+You can check the different deployments that are part of the application by running the following commands: `kubectl get deployment -n ns1 --selector=app=ecommerce && kubectl get deployment -n database`{{execute}}

 You should get output similar to this:

 ```
-NAME             DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE
+NAME             READY   UP-TO-DATE   AVAILABLE   AGE
-advertisements   1         1         1            1           4m
+advertisements   1/1     1            1           15m
-discounts        1         1         1            1           4m
+discounts        1/1     1            1           15m
-frontend         1         1         1            1           3m
+frontend         1/1     1            1           15m
+NAME   READY   UP-TO-DATE   AVAILABLE   AGE
+db     1/1     1            1           15m
 ```

 The ecommerce application consists of a big monolith application called `frontend`, a microservice that serves advertisements, a microservice that serves discounts coupons and a postgres database.

-Check that all the pods are running correctly by running the following command: `kubectl get pods -n ns1 --selector=app=ecommerce`{{execute}}
+Check that all the pods are running correctly by running the following command: `kubectl get pods -n ns1 --selector=app=ecommerce && kubectl get pods -n database`{{execute}}

 At this point you can visit the ecommerce application by clicking on the Ecommerce App tab in the terminal.
 Browse around to familiarize yourself with the application.
 Can you tell what areas of web page are served by the `advertisements` and `discounts` microservices?